Disclaimer: Originally published in May 2017. It is being republished since it still remains an interesting topic till today.

 Sure, there’s always the element of surprise which may be elevated to certain extreme levels in some situations but the idea to base an argument on a hypothetical situation where even the law of percentages looks at you and gives you a stink-eye as if you’re high, the harsh reality is that you most likely are.

 Pretty simply, we don’t get to judge and subjectivity may only hit us when we’re a part of a prank.

-What we need to grasp here is that even after negating the concept of fame and monetary profitability of prank videos which almost guarantee a shot to fame, people WILL still indulge in making these videos as a simple avenue for humor.
+What we need to grasp here is that even after negating the concept of fame and monetary profitability of prank videos which almost guarantee a shot to fame, people WILL still indulge in making these videos as a simple avenue for humour.

 If you don’t believe the rhetoric, then let’s be practical.